echawk/kiss-tex/README.md

 You will need to enable both the `extra` repo and the `texlive` repo in order for LaTeX to build.

+- You will also need kiss-xorg's `extra` and `xorg` repo for other dependencies.
+- You will also need to place kiss-tex's `extra` *before* kiss-xorg's, since kiss-tex uses a fork of freetype-harfbuzz

 ## repo structure

 `extra` - contains needed libraries and utilities to build LaTeX; it's not strictly nessecary